 I realized recently that most of my relationship issues are due to pretty big differences regarding caring; an awareness of others and their needs, being thankful and saying so, and recognizing where help is needed and helping without being asked.
 Caring comes naturally to me and so I expect others to have the same inclination, but they don’t.
 I have an awareness of me and my needs and therefore take care of me, which is common enough, but I also have caring for others in my mind and heart, spilling out into action.
 I wouldn’t go so far as saying I put others first, but they’re given a pretty big priority.
 I enjoy caring and I’m sure it makes a difference, but it’s hard to keep caring when it’s rarely recognized, which I now know is not on purpose.
 I can’t let the action of others, or the lack thereof, keep me from caring.
 Since it doesn’t really matter to them if I care, I need to start running it by my does-it-matter-to-me meter.
 If it does, then I’ll consider it as caring for me, and if not, then I’ll move on and put that energy into something that does.

 My grandson stayed over last night so we set up the tent in the yard.
 He was so excited; he’d never slept in a tent before.
 He was a little concerned about raccotes (coyotes), and what else could be out there in the dark, but he was fine when I said I’ll be right there with you.
 After climbing into his sleeping bag he whispered all his thoughts about sleeping in a tent while he drifted off the sleep.
 How precious it was to have given him one of the many first time experiences he’ll have in his life.
 I laughed when I thought about never spending the night with my grandmother, especially not in a tent, or that my children never had such an experience with theirs; both parties missing out, and missing out is something that should be avoided at all possible costs.
-It’s so easy to come up with an excuse not to experience, especially for us non-adventurous types.
-Why not be determined to do just the opposite and come up an excuse to experience all that I am able.
+It’s easy to come up with an excuse not to experience, especially for us non-adventurous types.
+Why not be determined to do just the opposite and come up with an excuse to experience all that I am able.
 How much more exciting life would be to say again and again, look what I just did!

 The easiest path isn’t always the best, unless you’re water.
 Certain paths require effort, while others require none at all, in fact, some will just carry you along if you let them, just like moving sidewalks at airports.
 It was very easy to allow almost every aspect of my life to be carried along with my husband’s; rarely anchoring myself long enough to discover my own pathways, rarely needing my own strength.
 I’m pretty certain it would have been just as wonderful to keep a portion of me from turning into us, making it easier to now be anchored as me instead of we.